-The IGS Library selectively lends material to other libraries.
-Non-UC libraries can request materials under 100 pages directly from location CBG via OCLC, and your material will be sent via e-mail as a PDF, often the same day.
+Non-UC libraries may request materials under 100 pages from IGS via OCLC (using location CBG); the material will be sent via e-mail as a PDF.
 Non-UC requests for materials that exceed 100 pages should be directed to Interlibrary Services, Doe Library, UC Berkeley.

-The Library has a special program for lending California municipal and county codes to San Francisco Bay Area law firm libraries.
+The IGS Library has a special program for lending California municipal and county codes to San Francisco Bay Area law firm libraries.
 These libraries may borrow codes for one week with a renewal period of one week.
 The cost to borrow a code is $45; the cost to renew is $25.
-Limited fax service is available: $50 for up to ten pages; $1 each additional page (20 pages maximum).
 Codes must be picked up and returned by messenger.
 See the Codes page for the list of California Local Codes owned by the Library.

 Computer Use Policy

-Consistent with UC Berkeley's systemwide library computer use policy, all UCB students, faculty, and staff who logon with their CalNet ID will get unrestricted access to the Internet.
+IGS Library offers 3 computers for patron use.
+Consistent with UC Berkeley's campuswide library computer use policy, all students, faculty, and staff who logon with their CalNet ID will get unrestricted access to the Internet.
 Visitors can logon for basic access, as indicated on the welcome screen.
 Basic access includes library catalogs, article databases and other licensed library resources, and all websites in the .edu, .gov, and .org domains.
 Selected .com sites are enabled.
 Basic access does not require a CalNet ID.

 The Wall Street Journal online is available to all UCB students, faculty and staff.
 Learn more here.